iotmaxx/gw41XX-firmware/doc/bootstrap.rst

 .. important:: This operation is NOT reversible!
 Linux supports this feature since v3.7.

+.. _manual,fastboot_feature:

 Fastboot
 ^^^^^^^^

+.. hint:: The mentioned tool here is from the package *fastboot* and needs to
+          be installed first.

 To copy the image to the eMMC via fastboot and optionally update barebox, first export the mmc2 via fastboot::